Armadillidiid/wireguard-cdk/README.md

 EMAIL=admin@example.com
 ```

 The WireGuard admin credentials are provided as [CloudFormation parameters](https://docs.aws.amazon.com/cdk/v2/guide/parameters.html) at deployment time, instead of at synthesis time.
-This is to enhance security by avoiding exposure in the CFN template or stack logs.
+This is to avoid exposure in CFN template or stack logs.

+Password must be at least 8 characters long and contain at least one uppercase letter, one lowercase letter, one number, and one special character.
+Otherwise, you won't be able to log in.

-Also, no key pair is generated.
+It's also good to note that no key pair is generated.
 You must provide your machine's SSH public key for SSH access.
 This is catted to `.ssh/authorized_keys` in the instance.

 ## Deployment